Santiago (1856 ship)

 The Santiago was a 455-ton barque launched in 1856.
 It was built by Henry Balfour of Methil, Fife for the Liverpool shipping company Balfour Williamson.
 It sailed mainly between Liverpool and Chile, but also to Australia.
-Its remnant hull, which lies in a ships' graveyard in South Australia, is considered 'the oldest intact iron hull sailing vessel in the world.'
+Its remnant hull, which lies in a ships' graveyard in South Australia, was considered 'the oldest intact iron hull sailing vessel in the world', until part of the central section collapsed in January 2023.